Kihumba/private-/Phase-2/Entry-Level DevOps Engineer/Curriculum/01 - Fundamentals of DevOps/README.md

 Skill Description
 ----------
 A person with this skill can explain the role of a DevOps engineer within a product & engineering team, and how they fit into a Software Development Lifecycle.
-They can clearly articulate the the tasks central to a DevOps engineer’s work, both relational and technical, and the tools used to do them.
+They can clearly articulate the tasks central to a DevOps engineer’s work, both relational and technical, and the tools used to do them.